KeyboardKit/website/collections/_posts/2026/2026-09-11-keyboardkit-11-developer-preview-3.md

 While many features have been adjusted to the concurrency changes mentioned above, you should still feel at home with the overall structure, which doesn't change all that much.

 The biggest change is that the dictation feature drops support for in-app dictation, since KeyboardKit can now perform dictation directly from the keyboard.

+### 📦 Package

+The package now uses Swift 6.2 and strict concurrency, and includes a new `KeyboardKitHostApplication` plugin, as well as a `KeyboardKitDictation` plugin.

 ### 🌱 Essentials